Liuhaixv/Goose_Goose_Duck_Hack/README.md

 3. See other player's death time

 # Known bugs
 1. It seems that all players other than localplayer's rolenames are hidden and only shown when the game has ended.
-Patched in 2023/1/5 's update?
+Patched in 2023/1/5 's update? **However, You can see all players' rolenames if you joined the game halfway (as spectator)**

 2. [Unicode string display issue](https://github.com/Liuhaixv/Goose_Goose_Duck_Hack/issues/2)

 # Reference